Sagensagen/UiTHack23/Noob/noob3/README.md

-# Noob3 - Forward To The Past
+# Noob3 - Mr. Freeman
 >    Noob3 - 150pts

 The right man in the wrong place can make all the difference in the world.